JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - Load-test your automatic scaling configuration.

     - Automatic scaling uses the policy to adjust the number of instances up or down in response to actual workloads.

+- Topics related to this subdomain:

+  - A/B testing with Amazon SageMaker

+  -